The first iteration of Open Banking in Australia – a limited pilot involving the four majors – went live on 1 July 2019.

 Gen Advisory’s view is that ADIs of all sizes should consider Open Banking as not just a compliance burden, but a strategic necessity.
 Given the inevitability and opportunity of Open Banking, the question ADI Boards should be asking is not whether to adopt Open Banking, but how to make the most of it.

 Critical Dates for ADIs other than the 4 Majors

 Critical dates for “other” banking institutions (including mutuals) and accredited data recipients:

-- • 1 July 2020: Need to provide access to product, account and transaction data for credit and debit cards, deposit accounts, and transaction accounts.
+- • 1 July 2020: Must provide access to Product Reference Data (PRD) for credit and debit cards, deposit accounts and transaction accounts.